 A. Yes.
 The claimant will be provided with a copy of the attorney's response and will be given the opportunity to comment on the response.

 Q. How long does it take to have a claim processed?

-A. We can not offer a specific time frame as to when a claim will be considered.
+A. We cannot offer a specific time frame as to when a claim will be reviewed for disposition by the Board.
 Both the claimant and the attorney will be notified when the claim has been scheduled for review.
 Claims are processed for review and disposition by the Board in the order in which they are received.
 This is the most objective process for all claims filed with the Fund.